CAE Reading and Use of English Practice Test 15

 Part 5

-32 C. ‘To set aside’ means to disregard or ignore; not to consider something
+32 C. ‘To set aside’ means to disregard or ignore; not to consider something.

-33 D. In Paragraph Two a comparison between two companies is made to show how different they are and to hint at the possibility of a particular approach working for a smaller company is likely to fail if applied to a bigger one.
+33 D. In Paragraph Two a comparison between two companies is made to show how different they are and to hint at the possibility that a particular approach working for a smaller company is likely to fail if applied to a bigger one.

 34 B. Answer A is mentioned, but only as a supporting point to the main argument.
 Answers C and D are not mentioned.
 From second sentence onwards, the author brings up a number of points that show how many factors are to be considered when taking a leave, and how they add up to make going on leave nearly impossible.